U.A. High School Students: Class 1-A (Izuku Midoriya, Katsuki Bakugo, Shoto Todoroki) | Class 1-B | Students From Other Classes

 - Unnamed Parent: Subverted.
 While she's first seen in the present in Chapter 44, her first name wasn't revealed until Chapter 187.

-Voiced by: Yui Ishikawa (Japanese), Kate Oxley (English)
+Voiced by: Kei Shindou (Japanese), Kate Oxley (English)

 Debut: Chapter 44 (Manga), Episode 25 (Anime)

 Shoto's older sister and Endeavor's second child.
-She's 22 years old and has a background in education.
-Fuyumi is one of the few people who has managed to keep relative order in the Todoroki household.
-She expresses dismay over the parental rift caused by Endeavor's spartan personality and worries about Shoto's well-being.
+She's 22 (later 23) years old and has a background in education.
+Fuyumi is one of the few people who has managed to keep relative order in the Todoroki household, though she expresses dismay over the parental rift caused by Endeavor's spartan personality and worries about Shoto's well-being.

-- Hope Spot: Her attempt at a family get together following Endeavor's battle against High-End was what she expected to be a chance for Shoto and Natsuo to try to start a dialogue with their father.
-Things go haywire fast, Natsuo lashes out at Enji only a few minutes after meeting him before leaving, and Shoto, while willing to admit his efficiency as a hero, ends up agreeing with Natsuo.
+- Her attempt at a family get-together following Endeavor's battle against Hood was what she expected to be a chance for Shoto and Natsuo to try to start a dialogue with their father.
+Things go haywire fast, as Natsuo lashes out at Endeavor only a few minutes after meeting him before leaving, and Shoto, while willing to admit his efficiency as a hero, ends up agreeing with Natsuo.

 - Meganekko: She wears glasses.